El Salvador's Bukele seeks 20% minimum wage hike, orders food handouts

-SAN SALVADOR (Reuters) -El Salvador’s President Nayib Bukele on Thursday requested a minimum wage hike of 20% from August due to poor Salvadorans suffering from global inflation.
+SAN SALVADOR (Reuters) -El Salvadoran President Nayib Bukele on Thursday requested a minimum wage hike of 20% from August, citing the impact of global inflation on poor Salvadorans.

 “We can do little to change the rules of the world market, but we can do some ethical things,” Bukele said.
 “That is why this morning there is already a request to the Council of Minimum Wages to increase the minimum wage of Salvadorans.”